clarity-script/clarity-script/README.md

 ```

 ## Compiling Clarity into ClarityScript
-Following the same desing principles would make it possible to compile any Clarity code into ClarityScript and be able to run it in browser or node.
+Following the same design principles would make it possible to compile any Clarity code into ClarityScript and be able to run it in browser or node.
 This would open many possibilities like writing and testing Clarity/ClarityScript smart contracts right in browser and even creating a version of Stacks 2.0 protocol in JavaScript as an alternative core implementation.